microsoft/autogen/dotnet/website/articles/Group-chat.md

 [!code-csharp[](../../sample/AutoGen.BasicSamples/Example07_Dynamic_GroupChat_Calculate_Fibonacci.cs?name=create_runner)]

 > [!TIP]
-> You can use @AutoGen.AgentExtension.RegisterPreProcess* and @AutoGen.AgentExtension.RegisterReply* to modify the behavior of an agent.
-For more information, please refer to [Register preprocess function](./Register-preprocess.md) and [Register reply function](./Register-reply.md).
+> You can use @AutoGen.MiddlewareExtension.RegisterPreProcess* and @AutoGen.MiddlewareExtension.RegisterReply* to modify the behavior of an agent.
+For more information, please refer to [Middleware-agent](./Middleware-agent.md).

 > [!TIP]
 > `AutoGen` provides a built-in support for running code snippet.
 For more information, please check out [Execute code snippet](./Run-dotnet-code.md).